dcos/dcos-ui/README.md

 npm config set externalplugins ../path/to/plugins
 ```

-Note that `dcos-ui-plugins-private` currently _must_ be set up at `../dcos-ui-plugins-private`.
+Note that `dcos-ui-plugins-private` currently _must_ be set up at `./plugins-ee` for CI and all tooling to work.
 You also might want to copy its `Config.template.js` to `src/js/config/Config.dev.ts` to enable the enterprise edition.

 5. Start the development server: